salvador9tech/Velocity-System-Optimizator/README.md

 -Enable High Performance: Switches the power plan to "High Performance."
 Prevents the CPU from throttling, ensuring maximum power for your hardware.
 (Use at own responsibility)

 Usage:
-1. Ensure 'SystemOptimizer.vbs' and 'MainProcess.bat'
+1. Ensure 'VelocityOptimizator.vbs' and 'MainProcess.bat'
    are in the same folder.
-2. Launch the tool using 'SystemOptimizer.vbs' file.
+2. Launch the tool using 'VelocityOptimizator.vbs' file.
 3. Select option(s) from the menu in the console.

 Disclaimer: